Lean-burn

 Lean-burn refers to the burning of fuel with an excess of air in an internal combustion engine.
-In lean-burn engines the air:fuel ratio may be as lean as 65:1 (by mass).
-The air / fuel ratio needed to stoichiometrically combust gasoline, by contrast, is 14.64:1.
+In lean-burn engines the air–fuel ratio may be as lean as 65:1 (by mass).
+The air:fuel ratio needed to stoichiometrically combust gasoline, by contrast, is 14.64:1.
 The excess of air in a lean-burn engine emits far less hydrocarbons.
 High air–fuel ratios can also be used to reduce losses caused by other engine power management systems such as throttling losses.

 Principle

-A lean burn mode is a way to reduce throttling losses.
+A lean-burn mode is a way to reduce throttling losses.
 An engine in a typical vehicle is sized for providing the power desired for acceleration, but must operate well below that point in normal steady-speed operation.
 Ordinarily, the power is cut by partially closing a throttle.
-However, the extra work done in pumping air through the throttle reduces efficiency.
+However, the extra work done in pulling air through the throttle reduces efficiency.
 If the fuel/air ratio is reduced, then lower power can be achieved with the throttle closer to fully open, and the efficiency during normal driving (below the maximum torque capability of the engine) can be higher.

 The engines designed for lean-burning can employ higher compression ratios and thus provide better performance, efficient fuel use and low exhaust hydrocarbon emissions than those found in conventional gasoline engines.
 Ultra lean mixtures with very high air–fuel ratios can only be achieved by direct injection engines.

 The main drawback of lean-burning is that a complex catalytic converter system is required to reduce NOx emissions.
 Lean-burn engines do not work well with modern 3-way catalytic converter—which require a pollutant balance at the exhaust port so they can carry out oxidation and reduction reactions—so most modern engines tend to cruise and coastdown at or near the stoichiometric point.